lenesk/sokolova.dk/the-ultimate-neuro-linguistic-technique-for-fluency-in-Danish.md

 ## What do you need for shadowing?

 To start shadowing, you'll need an audio track of a text/dialogue in Danish suitable for your level of proficiency, that you can play from a phone/computer in the headphones.
-The text/monologue is better to start training with.
+A text or a monologue is better to start training with.

 The length can be different, depending on how far you are in the shadowing training, but 2 minutes will be more than enough, to begin with.
 So you can decide to play only a part of the track if the original audio is too long.